 Though this is a downside to psychometric testing, it can be overcome by ensuring test results are only used as part of a wider strategy.

 They can be ineffective if poorly planned

-In order for psychometric testing to be successful, it's important to know exactly what you're looking to measure, and to plan your assessments accordingly.
-There's no point in testing for abilities that are not applicable to the role, and doing so will add unnecessary expense and delay to the process.
+For psychometric testing to be successful, it's important to know exactly what you're looking to measure and to plan your assessments accordingly.
+There's no point in testing for abilities that do not apply to the role, and doing so will add unnecessary expense and delay to the process.

 You should always seek the advice of a professional test provider to make sure the tests administered deliver effective results.
 They should be designed around the specifics of the role in question, and offer insightful reports that help you develop clear, objective candidate profiles.

 They come with additional costs